 - People without vehicles may need to make arrangements for transportation.

 - People with special dietary needs should take precautions to have an adequate emergency food supply.

 The likelihood that you and your family will recover from an emergency tomorrow often depends on the planning and preparation done today.
 While each person’s abilities and needs are unique, every individual can take steps to prepare for all kinds of emergencies.
 By evaluating your own personal needs and making an emergency plan that fits those needs, you and your loved ones can be better prepared.

 There are commonsense measures older Americans can take to start preparing for emergencies before they happen.

 Create a network of neighbors, relatives, friends and co-workers to aid you in an emergency.
 Discuss your needs and make sure everyone knows how to operate necessary equipment.
 If appropriate, discuss your needs with your employer.

 Seniors should keep specialized items ready, including extra wheelchair batteries, oxygen, catheters, medication, food for service animals and any other items you might need.
 Keep a list of the type and model numbers of the medical devices you require.
 Be sure to make provisions for medications that require refrigeration.
 Make arrangements for any assistance to get to a shelter.

 Find out about individual assistance that may be available in your community.
-Register in advance with the office of emergency services in your area via the links provided on the right hand of the web page labeled VULNERABLE POPULATION SHELTERS BY COUNTY.
+Register in advance with the office of emergency services in your area via the links provided on the right hand of the web page labeled VULNERABLE POPULATION PROGRAMS BY COUNTY.